Syndica/sig/src/gossip/readme.md

 The GossipTable is also periodically trimmed to maintain a max number of unique pubkeys (the max number of pubkeys is set to `8192` in the codebase) and remove values with old timestamps, so memory growth is bounded.

-We use the field, `GossipTable.pubkey_to_values`, to track all the CrdsDataWithSignatures in the table associated with a specific node’s pubkey and periodically call `GossipTable.attempt_trim` to remove all the values associated with the oldest pubkeys when close to capacity. `GossipTable.remove_old_labels` is called to remove values with old timestamps periodically as well.
+We use the field, `GossipTable.pubkey_to_values`, to track all the GossipDataWithSignatures in the table associated with a specific node’s pubkey and periodically call `GossipTable.attempt_trim` to remove all the values associated with the oldest pubkeys when close to capacity. `GossipTable.remove_old_labels` is called to remove values with old timestamps periodically as well.

 In the solana-labs implementation, the gossip pubkeys with the smallest stake weight are removed first, however, we don't have stake weight information yet in Sig.
 This will be future work.